Mourning Pet Loss

 but unexplainable in a logical, rational way – what Jung, the famous psychiatrist, called synchronicity.
 While my wife and I were in a food store, we noticed a little sign.
 One of the animal rescue organizations had some pets for adoption nearby.
 After considering the “risk” of stopping by there, we felt a pull to do it.
 When my wife walked in, she told the person in charge that she always, from childhood, wanted a small Yorkie.
 The woman, in charge of the dog rescue for the day, said, “We usually don’t get small dogs, especially Yorkies, but one was given up for adoption and was coming in later this afternoon.”
 Again, after considering the options, we decided to go back in the afternoon.
 And there the little critter was, with his restless energy and waiting to be loved.
 I need not say more, Pepper became pet number five for us; I think one of our favorites, but also one of our most painful losses.

 I remember, early in my psychiatry practice, seeing someone, over a two years period, who had prolonged severe depression and grief after losing two longtime pets.
-Grief and bereavement can become prolonged, reaching a level of severity, intolerability and suffering – with a significant impact on health and the ability to function and self-manage.
+Grief and bereavement can become prolonged, reaching a level of severity, interoperability, and suffering – with a significant impact on health and the ability to function and self-manage.
 When this occurs, major depression or depression related to Post Traumatic Stress Disorder (PTSD) would be a possibility.
 This would be the time to consider an evaluation by a mental health professional.
-There could be a range of recommendations after evaluation, including therapy, lifestyle interventions, medications, support groups and the encouragement to reach out to others.
+There could be a range of recommendations after evaluation, including therapy, lifestyle interventions, medications, support groups, and the encouragement to reach out to others.
 The advice to get another pet is not always the best solution, or even possible – as special care is needed if there are complications of the grieving process.

 Mourning varies according to many factors.

 The length and quality of the relationship with the pet and the degree of attachment is significant.
 There often is more attachment when the pet has been an intimate or emotional support companion for many years.
-Some pets have been service, working or therapy animals.
+Some pets have been service, working, or therapy animals.
 The degree of the pain and suffering, after the loss of a pet, can be just as severe – whether a person has only one or multiple pets.

 There may be, with any given individual, history of multiple losses or traumas related to the death of significant others in the past.
 There is an accumulative effect of partially worked through grief from the incomplete healing process of prior losses.
-A person can be very vulnerable to another unexpected loss when past pain and trauma hasn’t been worked through effectively – leaving one vulnerable to future life situations and relationships.
+A person can be very vulnerable to another unexpected loss when past pain and trauma haven’t been worked through effectively – leaving one vulnerable to future life situations and relationships.
 An individual without much “grieving reserve” or resilience may not move through a new required grieving process in a healthy and adaptive way.

 It is sometimes a matter of survival for an individual, with an overwhelming trauma or shock, to go into denial